MV Hondius cluster reported by WHO. WHO, May 12, 2026

 CDC lists 890 cumulative US cases, noting hantavirus pulmonary syndrome carries a high case fatality rate.
 No current US outbreak linked to the cruise cluster.

-Affected regions and watch areas
+Hantavirus tracker regions and watch areas

-Regional rows use official sources.
+Hantavirus tracker regional rows use official sources.
 Endemic rows provide disease-context coverage without inflating active case counts.

 | Region | Status | Cases | Deaths / CFR | Note | Source |